-Several studies have investigated hangovers, but none has found an effective method of hangover prevention.
-While lighter colored drinks may slightly help with hangover prevention, drinking too many alcoholic beverages of any color will still make you feel bad the morning after.
+While lighter colored drinks may slightly help to prevent a hangover, drinking too many alcoholic beverages of any color will still make you feel bad the morning after.
 Drinking large amounts of alcohol can cause dehydration, low blood sugar, digestive irritation and disturbed sleep — all factors that lead to hangover symptoms.

 Be careful, though — some drinks may contain more alcohol than you realize.
 Often drinks are larger at bars and restaurants.
-And, some drinks of the same size may contain more alcohol than others.
-For example, many dark beers contain a significantly higher percentage of alcohol than do lighter beers, and some liquors contain a higher percentage of alcohol than do others.
+And some drinks of the same size may contain more alcohol than others.
+For example, some light beers contain almost as much alcohol as regular beers, and some liquors contain a higher percentage of alcohol than others do.

 See more Expert Answers